jhpyle/mTCP/README.md

 In the official [mTCP], Page Up and Page Down scroll are not passed through but are used for scrolling through the output history.
-In this version, that function is moved to the Alt-Page Up and Alt-Page Down keys (or Ctrl-Page Up and Ctrl-Page Dn with [TELNET88.EXE]), and Page Up and Page Down are passed through to the server.
+In this version, that function is moved to the Alt-Page Up and Alt-Page Down keys (or Ctrl-Page Up and Ctrl-Page Dn if the [Enhanced Keyboard] is not available), and Page Up and Page Down are passed through to the server.

 For compatibility with [Emacs], all Alt-(key) combinations that are not used by the Telnet application are passed through as ESC-(key).